-Working in film (MISSION IMPOSSIBLE, ENTRAPMENT, SAVING PRIVATE RYAN), Television (for the BBC and many other UK TV companies including starring roles in three series and many movies) and theatre (THE ROYAL SHAKESPEARE COMPANY, WEST END and reperatory companies throughout the UK, performing British and European premieres of works by Donald Margulies, Miguel Pinero, Neil Simon and Lanford Wilson).
+Working in film (MISSION IMPOSSIBLE, ENTRAPMENT, SAVING PRIVATE RYAN), Television (for the BBC and many other UK TV companies including starring roles in three series and many movies) and theatre including The ROYAL SHAKESPEARE COMPANY, THEATRE COMPLICITE, the West End and reperatory companies throughout the UK, as well as performing British and European premieres of works by Donald Margulies, Miguel Pinero, Neil Simon and Lanford Wilson.
 He also became George Stobbart in the BROKEN SWORD series and the American narrator for the TELETUBBIES.

 He now divides his time between the US and UK with recent work including Matt in Lanford Wilson's TALLEY'S FOLLY at the Aurora directed by Joy Carlin, the World Premiere of TRIANGLE, a musical directed by Meredith McDonough for TheatreWorks, Walter in Miller's THE PRICE again directed by Carlin and in the UK tour of Chichester's production of MACK AND MABLE directed by Jonathan Church.

 In the spring of 2017, he will return to the Jewel Theatre to play Edgar in Strindberg's THE DANCE OF DEATH and in the summer, Claudius in HAMLET for the San Francisco Shakespeare Company.
 2017 will also see the premier of Sam Hancock's AUGUST FALLS.